The future of controlling Cars , UAVs , weaponry or Robotic Army with the speed of thought has arrived

 Brain-computer interfaces are being applied in neuroprosthetics, through which paralyzed persons are able to control robotic arms, neurogaming where one can control keyboard, mouse etc using their thoughts and play games, neuroanalysis (psychology), and now in military and defense to control robotic soldiers or fly planes with thoughts.
-The obvious application for the military is mind-controlled weaponry and remotely-piloted aircraft, which could make operation and reactions far faster.

 Russian scientists have developed the first electric car in the world that will be controlled by brain through an innovative system of direction by ‘telekinesis’ that will allow the exchange of information between the brain and the vehicle’s control systems.
 The ‘neuromobile’, as its creators call it, will allow people with limited mobility to cover long distances without help.